-14. It also claims that 25% businesses take 8 to 30 days to patch a vulnerability.
+14. It also claims that 25% of businesses take 8 to 30 days to patch a vulnerability.

 15. And only 13% use virtual patching while 51% wait until finding the root cause and then patching it there.

-16. Mere 11% companies are satisfied with speed of their vulnerability repair.
+16. Mere 11% of companies are satisfied with the speed of their vulnerability repair.

 17. 38% of respondents chose a lack of app sec skills, tools, and methods as the biggest challenge.

 19. More than half of the companies find 1-25 vulnerabilities in their application.

-20. Surprisingly, 6.5% companies report more than 1000 vulnerabilities monthly in the same report.
+20. Surprisingly, 6.5% of companies report more than 1000 vulnerabilities monthly in the same report.

-Observations: Application layer is one of the most cited reasons behind sensitive information exposure and website downtime.
+Observations: The application layer is one of the most cited reasons behind sensitive information exposure and website downtime.
 Companies simply cannot invest massive amounts in website penetration testing and scanning to find vulnerabilities and then wait for the root cause to be fixed.